Toloka/docs/en/guide/concepts/accept.md

 To accept or reject responses:

-If you set [non-automatic acceptance](offline-accept.md) in the pool settings, you need to review the Tolokers' responses within the time limit set in the **Deadline** field.
+If you set [manual review](offline-accept.md) in the pool settings, you need to review the Tolokers' responses within the time limit set in the **Deadline** field.
 Tolokers may challenge a rejected response by submitting an [appeal](#appeal).

 You can review assignments online or upload review results in a file.